 We tend to use the 5-step approach and these steps are as follows:

 - Step 1 – Identification and Assessment: To start off, you will need to decide what help employees need in terms of development.
-So you need to understand what skills they have and what skills gaps there are within your organisation.
-These skills gaps should also include gaps in the team as a whole, to include gaps in things such as the group communication levels, their understanding around mental health awareness, diversity and inclusion, and intercultural communication.
+So you need to understand what skills they have and what skills gaps there are within your organization.
+These skills gaps should also include gaps in the team as a whole, including gaps in things such as the group communication levels, their understanding of mental health awareness, diversity and inclusion, and intercultural communication.

 - Step 2 – Set the Objectives: You will next want to consider the company’s overall goals and needs and match this against the skills gaps.
 In other words, what training is needed in order to train staff to match the goals of your company?
 From this, you can set out a plan on what training to prioritize for staff.

 - Step 3 – Planning and Design: Step three involves planning the design of the training.
 You will want to keep in mind the audience for the training so that you can deliver training that matches their existing knowledge and expertise.
 Try also to ensure that the training is designed well in terms of pedagogy, i.e. to include different learning styles.
 Include visuals, activities, and other forms of teaching in the training design.